About Us

 Senate Structure

 The Senate is under the leadership of an elected Chair and three other elected officers.
-It has 15 standing committees, including Admissions, Records, Scheduling and Student Aid (ARSSA); Committees and Rules (CC&R); Curricular Affairs (CA); Educational Equity and Campus Environment (EECE); Faculty Affairs (FA); Faculty Benefits (FB); Global Engagement (GE); Intercollegiate Athletics (IA); Intra-University Relations (IRC); Libraries, Information Systems, and Technology (LIST); Outreach (OTR); Research, Scholarship, and Creative Activity (RES); Student Life (SL); Education (ED); and University Planning (UP).
-In addition, the Senate elects or appoints members to, and participates in, various joint committees, commissions, and boards, including the University Promotion and Tenure Review and the Faculty Rights and Responsibilities committees.
+It has 17 standing committees, many of which meet regularly to produce reports to present at Senate Plenary meetings.
+In addition, the Senate elects or appoints members to various joint committees, commissions, and boards, including the University Promotion and Tenure Review and the Faculty Rights and Responsibilities committees.
 The work of the Senate is accomplished primarily through its committees and subcommittees.
 An Executive Director is responsible for the operational duties of the Senate and supervises a staff of seven.

 Senate History